big spender

 Big Chooser is configured by creating "conditions" and then parameterizing these conditions, specifying how the decision is made as to whether the condition is met, and the discounts available once the condition is met.

 Big Chooser requires you to add these conditions and parameters to the module itself - they are not configured through the admin panel.
 This sounds complicated, but it's not that bad, and many examples of common discounting practices are provided.
 Please note that Big Chooser only provides a discount; it does not automatically add items to the cart.
+If you need to automatically add your discounted items to the cart, take a look at Auto Add.
+(Note that several restrictions apply to Auto Add; please read the documentation carefully.)

 The calling conventions for building a condition are as follows: